Naaafis/Senior_Design/Hardware/README.md

 Repository for storing code for our Senior Design Project:
 Social media application that leverages information from dog-tag to make ”friend” recommendations

+- tileAPI.py: code to retrieve locations from TILE device in API format